Liz-0/Sudoku/README.md

-# Sukodu
+# Sudoku
-Algorithm regards to Sukodu game.
+Algorithm regards to Sudoku game.
 Written in Python.